 - Best Camellia Oil for Face

 - Camellia oil uses

 Camellia seed oil love story

-Camellia oil soaks into the skin quite fast and it leaves it soft and smooth.
+Camellia oil soaks into the skin slowly; definitely more slowly than grapeseed oil, but it also leaves the skin amazingly soft and smooth.
 Ever wondered why the Japanese ladies have such beautiful hair?
 Well, the answer to that eternal question is the camellia oil!
 Just look at their skin and you can understand just how many camellia oil skin benefits there are!